clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

 Now, whenever a new machine is added to the cluster, the cluster will have to get rebalanced.
 Now, first node will take care of range from 0 to 2, second one - from 3 to 5 and so on.
-Data will move to the node where it belongs, accoding to the hash function and new number of nodes.
+Data will be moved the node where it belongs, accoding to the hash function and new number of nodes.
 This also means that there will be no manual labour involved.